|4,218 page views|

 Can you say best route in the South Platte?
-A two pitch route that will leave you gasping for more.
+This is a two pitch route that will leave you gasping for more.

-Located on Poe Buttress, which is the clean Gendarme-like formation to the West of Cynical Pinnacle and Block Tower.
+This is located on Poe Buttress, which is the clean, gendarme-like formation to the West of Cynical Pinnacle and Block Tower.
 It is possible to avoid the first pitch by climbing a 5.9 crack up the gully and to the right, but why would you want to?

 Standard Rack including RPs to several hand sized pieces